aiven/aiven-db-migrate/README.md

 With `--force-method` you can specify if you wish to use either replication or dump method.
 Otherwise the most suitable method is chosen automatically.

+Using `--dbs-max-total-size` together with `--validate` you can check if the size of the source database in below some threshold.

 ### API example

 Migrating from AWS RDS to Aiven for PostgreSQL.
 Logical replication is enabled in source AWS RDS PostgreSQL